vanguardbackup/docs/installation.md

-# Vanguard Installation Instructions
+# Vanguard Installation Guide

-Vanguard is a Laravel application that incorporates Reverb for web sockets, Horizon for background jobs, and Pulse for data monitoring.
-This guide will walk you through the installation process.
+Vanguard is built on Laravel and integrates Reverb for web sockets, Horizon for job processing, and Pulse for monitoring.
+This guide covers the step-by-step installation process.

 ## Prerequisites